-Source: Texas Local Government Code, Chapter 42 The size of a city affects the size of its extra-territorial jurisdiction, or ETJ, as shown in Table 1.
+Source: Texas Local Government Code, Chapter 42

 The extent of the ETJ is important in that some development regulations, such as subdivision and sign regulations, can be extended into the ETJ.
 The ETJ and type of City Government also affects a city's ability to annex land into the city.
 The enabling legislation for annexation was significantly amended in 1999 and is set out in Chapter 43 of the Texas Local Government Code.